-For Q4 and FY 2020, adjusted wholesale bulk cannabis gross profit before FV adjustments was \$6.6 million and \$18.8 million respectively, an increase of 165% and 638% over the same periods in the prior year.
-Adjusted gross margin before FV adjustments was 66% and 63%, compared to 97% and 84% in the prior year respectively.
+During the reporting period, adjusted wholesale bulk cannabis gross profit before FV adjustments was \$1.3 million, compared to \$10.5 in the prior year's quarter.
+Adjusted gross margin before FV adjustments was 71%, compared 66% and 91% in the previous quarter and prior year's quarter respectively.